 COVID‑19 and the economy

-The public health actions needed to contain the spread of the virus, such as school closures, states of emergency, and social distancing measures, while necessary, are themselves going to significantly impact economic activity.
+The public health actions needed to contain the spread of the virus, such as school closures, states of emergency, and physical distancing measures, while necessary, are themselves significantly impacting economic activity.

 However, it’s important to underscore that while the impact is large, it will be temporary.
 Authorities around the world have taken bold and necessary measures to contain the spread of the virus and to support people and businesses through a very challenging time.

 At first, our goal was to help Canadians bridge this difficult period by making credit affordable and available.
 As many economic activities are temporarily shut down, companies rely on credit to continue to pay their employees, and households need credit to continue to meet their basic needs.
 But they may be unable to borrow if financial turmoil curtails lending activity.

 The central bank must therefore intervene to prevent a sudden contraction of credit when credit is most needed.
 If Canadians can’t borrow to weather an economic storm, the impact on the economy would be worse, the recovery will take longer and there will be long-lasting damage to Canada’s productive capacity.

 Achieving our primary mandate of keeping inflation close to target requires us to stabilize the economy and employment first.
 In normal times, we can achieve our inflation objective by setting the policy interest rate at the appropriate level.
 However, during major disruptions to the economy and financial markets such as those we are experiencing with COVID‑19, we need to take more comprehensive measures to ensure that the financial system continues to play its role of providing credit where it is needed.

 For these reasons, the Bank of Canada is acting in several ways to support the economy and financial system and stands ready to take any and all actions that we can to protect the well-being of Canadians during this difficult time.